 There are some misconceptions about CBD oil, so we want to clarify exactly what it is.
 CBD, or cannabidiol, is a naturally-occurring phytocannabinoid, or chemical compound, found in the cannabis plant.

 While most of us think of marijuana when we think of cannabis, CBD oil is actually derived from hemp.
 Hemp is another variety of cannabis that contains a much lower concentration of tetrahydrocannabinol (THC), the psychoactive element of cannabis.
 CBD oil itself contains no THC, so while it can have a calming effect, it can’t get you (or your dog) high.
-Plus, THC can be toxic to dogs, so you generally want to avoid giving your dog anything that contains it.
+On the other hand, high doses of THC found in marijuana, can be harmful to dogs, so you generally want to avoid giving your dog anything that contains it.

 CBD works by interacting with the endocannabinoid (ECS) system, which is found in all mammals and helps regulate functions like sleep, memory and immunity.
 CBD has a calming, therapeutic effect for many.
 Research shows that cannabis has been used medicinally for at least a couple thousand years to treat ailments including chronic pain, inflammation, anxiety/depression, seizures, and sleep-related issues.
 In recent years, a wide range of pet-friendly CBD products have also become available.

 CBD oil is an easy-to-use form of CBD that can be taken in a variety of different ways, which are outlined below.
 For more in-depth information about CBD oil, check out our comprehensive guide to CBD oil.

 CBD oil can be used to treat a multitude of ailments that your dog may experience.
 The most common are outlined in the table below: